sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-entities/monitor-external-resources.md

 In this case, you want to run the `check-http` check on all entities of entity class `proxy` and proxy type `website`.
 Because you're using this check to monitor multiple sites, you can use token substitution to apply the correct `url` in the check `command`.

-Use sensuctl to add the `check-http` check to Sensu:
+Use sensuctl to add the `check-http` check to Sensu directly from the `check-http.yml` or `check-http.json` file:

 {{< language-toggle >}}